Building Rogue From Source

 CMAKE_STRIP

-In this file you also need to point to the location of the cross-compile version of the dependencies by using these variables:
+In the same file you also need to point to the cross-compiled dependency locations using these variables:

 BZIP2_LIBRARIES